Seraaron/agora/srd/lists/Specialties List.md

 alias:
   - specialty list
 tags:
-  - creativecommons
+  - CC-BY
   - features
   - list
 author: Seraaron
 license: CC BY 4.0
 date created: 2021-09-23+1800
-last updated: Thursday 2021-09-23 18:25:39 (UTC+0100)
-date updated: 2021-11-24 21:01
+date updated: 2021-12-01 18:42
 ---

 # Specialties List

-**The following specialties, uses, and passives are really just *suggestions*.** Please don't feel the need to look them up every time you use them, and you don't need to write them on your sheet exactly as they're written here either.
+**The following specialties, uses, and passives are really just _suggestions_.** Please don't feel the need to look them up every time you use them, and you don't need to write them on your sheet exactly as they're written here either.

 ###### A-B